slavchik1/sc_bot/README.md

 ```
 ### data

-Data is a folder that has files money.json, day, program edits this files and you need to just create this files in data folder.
+Data is a folder that has files money_main.json, money_helper.json, program edits this files and you need to just create this files in data folder.